Lacrymology/states/ntp/doc/pillar.rst

 ntp:servers
 ~~~~~~~~~~~

-The list of NTP servers to connect to as a NTP client
+The list of NTP servers to connect to as a NTP client.

 Default: not connect to any.